-Electronic signature: Electronic signature can only be used for specific electronic transactions that support electronic signing of electronic forms, electronic documents, electronic mail etc. The signature certificate is only warranted to produce electronic signatures in the context of applications that support digital certificates.
+- Electronic signature: Electronic signature can only be used for specific electronic transactions that support electronic signing of electronic forms, electronic documents, electronic mail etc. The signature certificate is only warranted to produce electronic signatures in the context of applications that support digital certificates.
 To describe the function of an electronic signature, the term non-repudiation is often used.
-Certificates that are appropriate for electronic signature are the following:

-SureCredential Personal: non repudiation of a transaction (medium level) SureCredential Professional: non repudiation of the transaction by a party acting in an organisational context (medium level)
+Certificates that are appropriate for electronic signature are the following: SureCredential Personal: non repudiation of a transaction (medium level) - SureCredential Professional: non repudiation of the transaction by a party acting in an organizational context (medium level) - SureServer and SureServer EV: authenticity of SAML assertions for peer to peer web services communication and single sign on